naeemhamza2408/test/README.md

 # Cybersecurity Fundamentals

-A collection of beginner-friendly Python security scripts for learning purposes.
+A collection of beginner-friendly Python cybersecurity scripts.

-## Scripts
+## Scripts Included

-- `port_scanner.py` - Basic TCP port scanner using Python sockets
-- `password_hasher.py` - Hash passwords using SHA-256
+### 1. Port Scanner
+Scans common TCP ports on a target host.

+### 2. Password Hasher
+Generates SHA-256 hashes for passwords.

+### 3. File Hash Checker
-- `file_hash_checker.py` - Generate SHA-256 hashes for files
+Calculates SHA-256 hashes for files to verify integrity.

+## Requirements

+- Python 3.x

 ## Disclaimer

-These scripts are for educational and authorized testing purposes only
+These scripts are for educational and authorized testing purposes only.